Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 calls) in `src/core`, `src/Perl6` and `lib`.
 A new `Mu.perl` method should issue a DEPRECATED message, and then call `Mu.raku`.

-Renaming to `.code` currently clashes with `CallFrame.code`, and visually clashes with the `.codes` method.
-Renaming `CallFrame.code` to `CallFrame.codeobj` and `.codes` to `.codepoints` appears to be an option to be discussed further.
+Renaming to `.code` currently clashes with `CallFrame.code`, visually clashes with the `.codes` method, and it being a generic name, probably also clashes with CPAN and DarkPan Perl 6 modules.

 Also the `$*PERL` dynamic variable and the `Perl` class will need to be renamed, probably to `$*RAKU` and `Raku`, respectively.
 After a deprecation